 - Automatic fire suppression systems are required over cooking equipment when grease-laden vapors or smoke are produced.

+Most Bed & Breakfast establishments operate as a food service and require a food service license.
+Once licensed , operators must meet and maintain all applicable standards of a public food service establishment as provided in rule, code and statute.
 If the food service operation is new, reopening after being closed over one year or being remodeled, a plan review is necessary.
-See our plan review website for more information.
+See our plan review page for more information.

 - Family style service of food is not permitted.